I’ll talk about some health issues here, some of which I personally have had issue with, others not.

 The body really does do an amazing and awesome job at taking care of itself, even when forced into backup mode with the crap that most people feed it.
 Just think how well it would do if you actually give it what it needs.

-I use flax oil to supplement my EFAs and if I don’t get enough proper EFAs, then dry, cracked lips are my first clue… and that’s as far as it gets because I won’t let it get any worse.
+I use flax oil (fish oil is good too) to supplement my EFAs and if I don’t get enough proper EFAs, then dry, cracked lips are my first clue… and that’s as far as it gets because I won’t let it get any worse.
 And the positive feedback then comes with nice moist, smooth lips after proper EFA consumption.

 Consume good oils like olive oil for salad dressings and other things, although you don’t really want to cook with olive oil as heat makes it go rancid, turning a great oil into a bad one.
 Walnut oil and flax oil are good.
 Careful with cooking with these though too – get the details about heat tolerance on oils.